-In the AAFA's Asthma Capitals 2018 Report, AAFA ranked cities based on three health outcomes: asthma prevalence, asthma-related emergency department visits and asthma-related mortality rates.
+In AAFA's Asthma Capitals 2019 Report, we ranked cities based on three health outcomes: asthma prevalence, asthma-related emergency department visits and asthma-related mortality rates.
 The outcomes were not weighted equally.

 In 2015, there were 3,615 deaths due to asthma in the U.S.1 This means about 10 people per day lose their life to asthma.
 Older adults are at the highest risk of death.

-African-Americans in the U.S. die from asthma at a higher rate than people of other races or ethnic groups.
-The Office of Minority Health (U.S. Department of Human Health and Services) reports:2
+African Americans in the U.S. die from asthma at a higher rate than people of other races or ethnicities, according to the Office of Minority Health (U.S. Department of Human Health and Services):2

 If you ever feel your life or your child’s life is in danger, get emergency help right away.
 An Asthma Action Plan can help you know when you are in danger.
-It uses red, yellow, green zones for your symptoms.
-If you are in the red zone, it is a medical emergency.
-AAFA has an action plan template you can use to discuss your treatment plan with your health care provider.
+It uses Red, Yellow, and Green Zones for your symptoms.
+If you are in the Red Zone, it is a medical emergency.
+AAFA has an Asthma Action Plan template you can use to discuss your treatment plan with your health care provider.